 Parent Advocate Program

-How We Help
+Other Ways We Help

-CURE provides parking passes to help each and every family who is fighting childhood cancer or chronic blood disorder so they never have to worry about parking when visiting their child in the hospital or attending essential appointments.
+Parking Passes: C.U.R.E. provides parking passes to help each and every family who is fighting childhood cancer or chronic blood disorder so they never have to worry about parking when visiting their child in the hospital or attending essential appointments.
 When a child is hospitalized, parents are provided with parking vouchers for as long and as often as their child is an inpatient.

 In addition, a parking voucher is provided to parents during each outpatient/clinic visit.

 The parking voucher program has been an enormous source of financial relief as hospitalizations can often last a month or longer, creating a huge financial burden for many families.
 C.U.R.E.’s parking program saves families up to $60,000 annually.

 Emotional and Social Support for Family Members

 Support Groups: C.U.R.E.’s Parent Advocates host a Facebook Live session at 12 PM that can be accessed by anyone on Facebook – including families who are inpatient, outpatient or even long-term survivors.
 They cover topics ranging from meeting hospital staff to handling a pediatric cancer diagnosis to how to handle losing a child.

 Parents’ Night Out: When a close family member is undergoing treatment, it can sometimes seem as though your entire existence has been overtaken by Cancer-with-a-capital-C. It’s all you talk about and think about; no matter what else is happening on the surface, cancer continues to beat like a bass line underneath it all.